zhouzucheng/fire/README.md

 # fire
-"The main data is in the master branch.
-Please click to switch branches."
+"The master branch mainly provides the raw data required for the project, while the main branch offers some basic code.
+If you need the complete project data and full code, please contact the author."